UARK-AICV/UARK-AICV.github.io/team/khoa_vo.md

 He is also developing his first researching step in 3D vision, in which he specifically works on 3D object reconstructions and tracking.

 ### Education
+- PhD, Computer Science, University of Arkansas, Fayetteville (2024)
+- MSc, Computer Science, Ho Chi Minh University of Science, VNU-HCM (2021)
 - BSc, Honors Program at Faculty of Information Technology, Ho Chi Minh University of Science, VNU-HCM (2018)
-- MSc, Computer Science, Ho Chi Minh University of Science, VNU-HCM (2021)